niharika-D123/Scipy-/README.md

 To reproduce enviroment, we need to run `pip install -r doc_requirements.txt -r mypy_requirements.txt`

-Code coverage can be run by using the following commands: `coverage run runtests.py` and `coverage json -o OUTFILE`
+Code coverage can be run by installing the coverage tool using pip and running the following commands:
+`$ coverage run runtests.py`
+`$ coverage json -o OUTFILE`